 - We endeavour to find out as much as possible about a potential Householder (including the accommodation) to ensure that Homeshare is appropriate for their situation and support needs, both for their own safety and for that of their Sharer.
 We require permission to be able to contact either a family member, health official or social worker as part of the support/checks.

 We have seen demonstrable positive outcomes resulting from Homeshare.
 Share and Care Homeshare’s service has repeatedly shown to improve health and wellbeing and is also enormous value for money.

-Eleri and Louise, a current Homeshare match, talking about their experience of living in a Homeshare.
+Eleri and Louise, talking about their experience of living in a Homeshare.